PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Introduction

 In this paper, we observe that these methods rely on an implicit assumption: the defender (\ie, the prompt owner) has access to the intermediate results (\eg, logits) of the suspicious third-party LLM-based application.
 However, this assumption usually does not hold in practice \cite{he2024difficulty}, where the defender can only get the generated content (without intermediate results) of the query from the suspicious applications.
-In other words, realistic scenarios are \emph{content-only}, instead of logits-avaiidentifylable.
 It is reasonable for developers including adversaries to refuse to share intermediate results.
-Specifically, mainstream application scenarios such as chat-bots \cite{si2022so,li2024citation} and search tools \cite{sharma2024generative,gong2024cosearchagent} typically do not expose logits interfaces; besides, sharing intermediate outputs may introduce security risks, such as knowledge stealing \cite{panda2024teach} or data leakage \cite{li2024governing}.
-Meanwhile, in our experiments, we reveal that \emph{simply extending existing logits-available auditing methods to the content-only setting is not practical to a large extent}.
-For example, in this case, since prompt owners need to stably influence the final output token rather than the logit distribution, stronger conditional instruction should be embedded into prompts, which may further compromise the watermark's fidelity.
-Besides, using only the generated token instead of the Top-$K$ possible ones (available in the logits-available setting) reduces verification accuracy, as it contains less information for copyright verification.
+Specifically, mainstream application scenarios such as chatbots \cite{si2022so,li2024citation} and search tools \cite{sharma2024generative,gong2024cosearchagent} typically do not expose logits interfaces; besides, sharing intermediate outputs may introduce security risks, such as knowledge stealing \cite{panda2024teach} or data leakage \cite{li2024governing}.
+In particular, we reveal that simply extending existing logits-available auditing methods to the content-only setting is not practical to a large extent.
 Consequently, an intriguing question arises: \emph{can we design an effective content-only auditing method for protecting the copyright of system prompts?}